 - Full coverage: A policy that includes state minimum coverage, collision coverage and comprehensive coverage.

 |Insurance Company||State Minimum Insurance||Standard Coverage||Full Coverage|

 You’ll pay more for car insurance no matter which provider you choose if you have infractions on your driving record.
 An accident or traffic violation on your record means you’re statistically more likely to be involved in another incident in the future.
 This means your insurance will be more expensive.

-- At-fault accident: An at-fault collision is one that you’re found to be at least partially responsible for.
-An at-fault accident on your record will raise your premium by a moderate amount.
+- At-fault accident: An at-fault collision is one that you’re found to be at least partially or completely responsible for.
+It will raise your premium by a moderate amount.

 |Insurance Company||At-Fault Accident||Speed Violation||DUI|

 Let’s take a look at some of the best car insurance providers in the Green Mountain State.